Nationwide Auto Insurance Review

 That said, Nationwide isn’t perfect.
 For one, the company still doesn’t include protection for rideshare drivers — Uber and Lyft drivers will want to look elsewhere.
 Nationwide was even sued recently for failing to pay out on one of its policies.
 Customers also report higher rates compared to competitors with similar policy offerings.

 The good news?
 In general, customers are fairly satisfied with their Nationwide policies.
 According to both the 2018 J.D.
-Power Insurance Shopping Study and 2017 J.D.
-Power Auto Claims Satisfaction Study, Nationwide ranks right around the industry average for customer satisfaction.
+Power Insurance Shopping Study and 2018 J.D.
+Power Auto Claims Satisfaction Study, Nationwide hovers around the industry average for customer satisfaction.
 While Nationwide may have experienced some bumps in the road, so to speak, it’s still worth including it in your quote comparison to see what it can offer you.

 People who want thorough policy offerings with additional perks like gap insurance and a vanishing deductible

 Rideshare drivers or people looking for the lowest rates